 Do you need a CLA licence?

-In your day-to-day role, you will likely use content from a range of copyright print and digital books, magazines and journals.
+In your day-to-day role, you might use content from a range of copyright print and digital books, magazines and journals.
 For example, you might photocopy an article from a journal to share via email, download content from an original digital publication to use in a presentation or receive press cuttings from a media monitoring agency.

 What does a CLA licence let me do?

 - Access articles and chapters from millions of publications